Germany says Myanmar sanctions will force junta to negotiate | DW | 19.04.2021

 The US and Britain, the former colonial power, have already imposed sanctions on the MEC and MEHL, and Washington has hit Myanmar's state gem company as well.

-Mass protests have been taking place across Myanmar since February, with the army responding with an increasingly brutal clampdown.
+Mass protests have been taking place across Myanmar since February, with the army responding with an increasingly brutal crackdown.

 According to the Assistance Association for Political Prisoners activist group, 737 people have been killed by security forces since the coup and 3,229 remain in detention.